learn-co-students/ttt-6-position-taken-rb-bootcamp-prep-000/README.md

 For example, if the user inputs that they would like to fill out position `2`, our `#position_taken?` method will check to see if that position is vacant or if it contains an "X" or and "O".
 If the position is free, the method should return `false` (i.e. "not taken"), otherwise it will return `true`.

-###  Important note:  in previous iterations of Tic-Tac-Toe, the programmer was required to adjust the index of the array such that when the person playing the game choose position 1, we actually look at position 0.
-Here position 1 *MEANS* position 1.
+Important note:  in previous iterations of Tic-Tac-Toe, the programmer was required to adjust the index of the array such that when the person playing the game chose position 1, we actually look at position 0.
+In this helper method, position 1 _*means*_ position 1.

 ### Validating User Input